gnribeiro/wp_gnr/README.md

 This class should have all your Ajax code

-In the construct of this class add the wordpress actions for ajax and the method that you will using
+In the construct of this class add, the wordpress ajax action and the method that you will using

 ```sh
 add_action( 'wp_ajax_contacts',        array( $this, 'contacts' ) );